 Amounts to use can also be based on body weight.
 Here, one might use 0.3 grams per kilogram for the first week (loading phase) followed by 0.03 g/day thereafter (maintenance phase).
 For what it's worth, I've never believed the loading phase was needed.
 I'd stick to lower dosage and save some money.

 See the cycling creatine review for more insights on this.

 So, Is Creatine Safe For Women?

 While there is still more research on men, the studies to date show women can also benefit from creatine supplements.
 The research also shows its safe in healthy women.
 While that is good news, another question to ask is “do women need creatine?”
-I think that answer depends.
+I think that the answer depends.

 For the female weight lifters reading this, I'd say yes, you can make an argument for this supplement.
 It will help you lift more.
-For the women who are not athletes, my general suggestion is save your money and don't worry about this supplement.
+For the women who are not athletes, my general suggestion is to save your money and don't worry about this supplement.
 Let your body adapt naturally to exercise.